Tianxia-Jia/mcgf/README.md

 h <- rdists(10)
 ```

-Next, we simulate a MCGF with the general stationary covariance
+Next, we simulate an MCGF with the general stationary covariance
 structure.
 In this example the covariance structure is a convex
 combination of a base separable model and a Lagrangian model account for
 asymmetry.